 Statsraad Lehmkuhl is still a sail training ship, but in a different way.
 Now people of all ages can go on short cruises and for a few days experience life on board one of the best maintained and biggest sailing barques in the world.
 They also have partnership agreements with the Norwegian and the Dutch navy for training their young cadets.

-When they announced a one week trip from Bergen to Lerwick, Shetland late August this year, I was ready, and enrolled as soon as they opened up.
-That was end of 2019.
+When they announced a one week trip from Bergen to Lerwick, Shetland late August 2020, I was ready, and enrolled as soon as they opened up.
 Then came Covid and lock down on all events that would bring groups of people together.
 First until June, then the restrictions were extended week by week, until the Norwegian authorities gradually loosened up.
 By the end of August, it became clear that Statsraad Lehmkuhl could sail, however with a smaller group than first planned.
 We ended up being 46 sailing passengers who departed from Bergen August 30, with a crew of 26.
-(It would appear that we had one more person on board, but that was not known at the time of departure.)
+(It would appear that we had one more person on board, but that was not known at the time of departure.
+More on this at the end.)

 Because of pandemic restrictions, we could not sail to Shetland.
 Instead, the plan was changed to follow the wind and sail in the North Sea for five days.
 That was fine with most of us, as it meant more sailing and more of what we came for.